Evidence-Based Practice in Nursing

 Higher education opportunities allow for the opportunity to deepen understanding and research of evidence-based practices for practicing nurses, which can lead to greater career opportunities to care for special populations, body systems, or administrative healthcare roles.

-The online RN-to-BSN degree at Norwich University provides professional nurses a rigorous curriculum that focuses on theory and concepts to advance nursing practice.
+The online RN to BS in Nursing degree at Norwich University provides professional nurses a rigorous curriculum that focuses on theory and concepts to advance nursing practice.
 Because the program is offered fully online, students can earn their degrees while maintaining their schedules.

 This program is 100% online, consists of just eleven courses and can be completed in as few as 18 months.

-Whether a nurse is looking to enhance their skills or prepare for a master’s degree, they can explore Norwich’s online RN-to-BSN program and see how it can provide the necessary means to help improve skills in diagnosing and evaluating nursing interventions and positively impact patient outcomes.
+Whether a nurse is looking to enhance their skills or prepare for a master’s degree, they can explore Norwich’s online RN to BS in Nursing and see how it can provide the necessary means to help improve skills in diagnosing and evaluating nursing interventions and positively impact patient outcomes.